mdtanker/RIS_gravity_inversion/README.md

 # RIS_gravity_inversion
-Here we use gravity data from Antarctica's Ross Ice Shelf region, mainly airborne data from the ROSETTA-Ice project, to perform a gravity inverison to model the sub ice shelf bathymetry.
+Here we use gravity data from Antarctica's Ross Ice Shelf region, mainly airborne data from the ROSETTA-Ice project, to perform a gravity inversion to model the sub-ice shelf bathymetry.

 ## Install